 Powerlifting has no definitive inventor because all aspects of competition build off of weightlifting principles.
 However, a variety of people have contributed to the development of the specific exercises that occur in powerlifting competitions.
 For example, a man named George Hackenshmidt performed the first bench press movement by laying on the ground with a large metal bar above his chest.
 Hackenshmidt's idea soon became what we now know as the bench press after a few minor adjustments.
 For the squat, European lifter Milo Steinborn is credited with the invention and popularization of the lift, as he was the one of the early strongmen who used it religiously in his workouts Lastly, the concept of the deadlift relates back much farther than that of the squat and bench, as it is the most simple of the lifts.
 The concept of lifting a heavy object has been around for ages, so it is difficult to decipher an exact inventor.
 Despite this fact, the name that is often associated with the creation of this movement is German lifter Hermann Gorner, but he admitted that he was influenced by a variety of past strongman.
 In addition to the inventors of the lifts themselves, another man that should be partly credited with the invention of the sport is a man named Bob Hoffman.
 Hoffman provided the money and resources to make the International Powerlifting Federation a successful organization, so it is most likely that powerlifting would not be as popular without his influence.

 Powerlifting was established as an official sport in 1972 under the International Powerlifting Federation.
 In addition to having a functional governing body to oversee powerlifting as a whole, the regulation of specific lifts was another important part of this federation.
 Many unofficial weightlifting competitions had been completed in prior decades, but these involved a whole bunch of different lifts that were judged in many different ways.
-Despite the fact that the individual lifts were created long before 1972, the the creation of standard set of rules and lifts, which came with the IPF, should be considered the establishment of powerlifting.
+Despite the fact that the individual lifts were created long before 1972, the creation of a standard set of rules and lifts, which came with the IPF, should be considered the establishment of powerlifting.

 Powerlifting became popular in the 1950s before there was any real governing body upholding the sport.
 All sorts of weightlifting competitions had been taking place throughout the early 20th century, but powerlifting was never looked at as a serious sport until the fitness industry boomed in the 1950s and beyond.